 Computational analysis of these simultaneous reactions is necessary for their understanding.

 These reactions, simple individually, combine to form a complex, non-linear signal transduction module.
 We are using computational analysis of the multiple simultaneous events of the GTPase cycle to determine how they coordinately regulate activation and deactivation of signaling.
 Assembling the models and determining what reactions can be included based on the availability of data are both challenging.
 Computational modeling allows us to compare observed signaling behaviors with those predicted numerically and thus ask if the proposed reaction system accurately describes the signaling process.
 Because of the complex simultaneous reactions among the involved proteins, only such analysis can accurately compare mechanism and observation.

 G protein modules branch.
 A single receptor can stimulate several different G proteins, a G protein can listen to many different receptors and regulate several different effector proteins, and an effector can listen to several different G proteins.
 In a cell’s G protein network, incoming signals can sum to produce additive outputs, either positively or negatively (one signal may inhibit another).
 Alternatively, interactions can be less than or greater than additive: two incoming signals may be necessary to produce a significant cellular response.
 We are studying how G protein signaling through phospholipase C-β may be simply additive or highly synergistic depending on which G protein subunits regulate which isoform of the enzyme.
 Strong synergism between two inputs can create a coincidence detector, or Boolean AND gate, such that the cell responds only when both stimuli occur simultaneously.

 despite its slow rate of intrinsic GTP hydrolysis?

-Our work is supported by the National Institute of General Medical Sciences, the Welch Foundation and the Greer Garson and E.E.
+Our work is supported by the National Institute of General Medical Sciences, Cancer Prevention Research Institute of Texas and the Greer Garson and E.E.
 Fogelson Distinguished Chair in Medical Research.